dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

 <<<<<<< HEAD
 Each of my letters consist of 4 cresents made up of 2 arcs each, all based at the center and rotating outward from there.
 None of the postions are fixed and they all move with the letter and are postioned so they dont overlap most of the time.
+Some of them do use the fact that they overlap as a feature of the arcs and hide points or even fully behind the other arcs.
+When changing letter or number they do cross over each other creating a weird but cool effect for the letters.

 The eight parameters per letter:
   * `rot1`: Controls rotation of Arc1